alfredhb/alieyen-blaster/documentation/events.md

 * emitted by a weapon powerup when hit.
 This should reduce the cooldown timer of turrets to some lower constant - (0.1 second?) for the provided duration before returning it to its normal value

+### *slowaliens* (duration)
+* emitted by a slow powerup when hit.
+This should slow down the movement speed of aliens to make them easier to hit.